 Enable this if staff must enter a purchase amount before issuing a stamp.

-Card issuing form - What Information Should Customers Enter?
+Card Issuing Form - What Information Should Customers Enter?

 Common fields include: